north-pikmin/knowledge/src/python/regex.rst

     . is a special character representing any character except from the \n (newline).
 The regex `.` therefore matches any one letter string.

+.. tab:: $

+    This is a character which signifies the end of the string.
+For example, `.*H$` would match any string ending with the letter "H".

+.. tab:: ^

+    This is a character which signifies the beginning of a string.
+For example, `^H.*` would match any string starting with the letter "H"

 .. tab:: []

     [] is called a character class.
 It is a set of character to match at a certain place.
 A basic example would be: `[abc]`.
 This matches the strings "a", "b" or "c".